aiven/devportal/docs/products/clickhouse/concepts/clickhouse-tiered-storage.rst

 Discover the tiered storage capability in Aiven for ClickHouse®.
 Learn how it works and explore its use cases.
 Check why you might need it and what benefits you get using it.

+.. topic:: Feature availability

+    Currently, the access to this feature is limited.
+Contact `sales@Aiven.io <mailto:sales@Aiven.io>`_ for details.

 Overview
 --------